-Our Young Leaders include frontline workers and cancer advocates who are at the forefront of protecting and supporting cancer patients during this uncertain time.
+Our Young Leaders include frontline workers and cancer advocates who are at the forefront of protecting and supporting cancer patients during the current pandemic.

 We are sharing links to their experiences and publications below so that their advice and expertise may support others facing similiar challenges.